 Copright Molina and Zeysing 2012

-were the brainchild of a Cassville businessman who owned and operated several men’s barnstorming teams during the Roaring
+brainchild of a Cassville businessman who owned and operated several men’s barnstorming teams during the Roaring

+Twenties

-Twenties and the not-so-roaring Great Depression.
+and the not-so-roaring Great Depression.
 C.M.
-“Ole” Olson organized his Terrible Swedes and Famous Giants
+“Ole” Olson organized his Terrible Swedes and Famous Giants in the

 the younger, prettier sisters of the Swedes and Giants – inherited the basketball blueprint of one-night stands played